hbckleikamp/idXML2PSMs/README.md

 The variable 'files' should be edited to contain the full filepaths of the files that need to be processed. <br>
 outputs are written to the directory of the input files.

-<br>There are two script versions, one where modifications are listed in the idXML file with a delimiter '_modifications', and one where modifications of unknown masses are matched to unimod.
+<br>There are two script versions, one for inputs where modifications are listed in the idXML file with a delimiter '_modifications', and one where modifications of unknown masses are matched to unimod.
 The unimod version is also avaiable to convert pepXML to PSMs format for Calis-p